MarkSherstan/Aero_Advanced_2019/README.md

 ## Hardware
 * Pixhawk 4 Flight Controller
 * 915 MHz SiK Telemetry Radio
-* Servo to be connected to channel 5 assigned pin
+* Dropping servos to be connected on channels 5, 6, and 7